HyperHDG/docker/README.md

 Importantly, the full output is displayed approximately 10 seconds after hitting enter and this is also the time, the notebook takes to start, so to speak.
 You will need the last given URL and token to access the notebook.
-Thus,
+That is, in the above example

 > URL: http://127.0.0.1:8888/lab?token=9a34da197309b509955b172ef545d5cf0fefcc1c8eccd221
 > token: 9a34da197309b509955b172ef545d5cf0fefcc1c8eccd221